Skip to content Skip to footer navigation

 • it has any cracks.

 Moisture can enter the phone and fry the insides if it doesn't adhere to these standards.
-But even if it does have the IP67 rating, bear in mind that there's always a risk involved with this method and that falls on you.
+But even if it does have the IP67 rating, bear in mind that there's always a risk involved with this method.

 What happens if liquid gets in?